BRAND REFRESH + MERGE

 a client design systems project through 17seconds.

-NOTE: Since this project is protected by a strict Non-Disclosure Agreement, I’ve omitted the client names and specific identifiers to protect any sensitive data.
-To the best of my knowledge, no designs included herein have been reproduced exactly as pictured in any final products (though close), and thus are concept-only; this case study is only meant to illustrate process and execution.
+NOTE: Since this project is protected by a strict Non-Disclosure Agreement, I’ve omitted the clients’ names and any specific specific identifiers to protect all sensitive data.
+To the best of my knowledge, no designs included herein have been reproduced exactly as pictured in any final products, though I’ve attempted to recreate my work as best as I could given these constraints..

 Background